 We Hire Vets Program

 "We Hire Vets" is an employer recognition program which recognizes Texas employers for their commitment to hiring veterans.
 Employers whose workforce is composed of at least 10 percent military veterans are eligible to receive a “We Hire Vets” employer recognition decal to display on their storefront as well as an electronic decal to display on the employer’s website.
 Currently over 300 employers have participated in the We Hire Vets program.
 In addition, Chair Hughs recognizes two employers who are participating in the We Hire Vets program at the Texas Business Conferences held at various locations across the state throughout the year.

+TX Hires Vets Forum TWC, in partnership with Texas Veterans Commission, Workforce Solutions Gulf Coast, Next Op, and Amegy Bank hosted employers, human resource professionals and employment stakeholders at a TX Hires Vets Forum in Houston, TX.
+The forum focused on sharing best practices on hiring, on-boarding and retaining Texas veterans.
+The agenda included a special keynote on moving your business beyond veteran-friendly to veteran-ready, and a panel discussion consisting of several local employers sharing their success stories on hiring veterans.

 Assisting Targeted Populations

 Foster Youth and Transitioning Adults